Amyotrophic Lateral Sclerosis (ALS)

 Amyotrophic lateral sclerosis, or ALS, is a disease in which certain nerve cells in the brain and spinal cord slowly die.
 These nerve cells are called motor neurons, and they control the muscles that allow you to move the parts of your body.
 ALS is also called Lou Gehrig's disease.

-People with ALS gradually become more disabled.
+People who have ALS gradually become more disabled.
 How quickly the disease gets worse is different for everyone.
 Some people live with ALS for several years.
 But over time, ALS makes it hard to walk, speak, eat, swallow, and breathe.
 These problems can lead to injury, illness, and eventually death.
 In most cases, death will occur within 3 to 5 years after symptoms begin, although some people do live for many years, even decades.

 It can be very scary to learn that you have ALS.
 Talking with your doctor, getting counseling, or joining a support group may help you deal with your feelings.
 Your family members may also need support or counseling as your disease gets worse.